TrashPandaCode/reports/ia-final/contributions/markus.typ

   Unfortunately I also had to move out of my apartment at the middle of June, which consumed a lot of time, more than I wanted to spend on it.
 Therefore this caused a deficit in my time effort for the project during the week right before the summer school.

-  I was not part of the final presentation which was prepared and held right in the middle of the summer school program.
+  I wasn't part of the final presentation which was prepared and held right in the middle of the summer school program.
 I wanted to be part of the presentation as a part of the team but sadly wasn't able to attend it.

-  When coming back at the 10th of July I first had to move into my new apartment which also consumed a lot of time, leading to a deficit in my time effort for the project during that week.
+  When coming back at the 10th of July I first had to move into my new apartment which also consumed a lot of time, leading to another deficit in my time effort for the project during that week.
 But after this was finished I spent as much time as possible so we would be able to finish the project in time and also to try providing the working hours I had to make up for.

-  I was not deeply involved in the documentation part yet as descibed in the @markus_documentation section.
+  I wasn't deeply involved in the documentation part at that point as described in the @markus_documentation section.
   So I wanted to make sure that I can contribute a significant amount of time within the last two weeks of July in order to be involved in the documentation part as well as the whole project was meant to be done by the end of July.

   At this point in time the project itself was already declared as finished and only the documentation was missing.
-So the last two weeks I only spent on the documentation part starting with my contributions.
+So the last two weeks I only spent on the documentation part starting with my personal contributions.

   === Project Planning<markus_project_planning>